RevEngAI/reai-rz/README.md

 ninja -C Build && sudo ninja -C Build install
 ```

+### Possible Errors

+If you get a segmentation fault after installing the plugin on the first run,
+then please make sure that either your current working directory is writable
+by current user (the user launching the plugin), or there exist environment
+varibles `$TMPDIR` or `$TMP` and those are writable as well.
+So it should be either `$PWD` or `$TMP` or `$TMPDIR`.

 ### Dependencies

 Before running any of the above commands, you must install cmake, make, ninja, meson, gcc/g++ (if required), pkg-config, libcurl (development package), and [rizin](https://github.com/rizinorg/rizin?tab=readme-ov-file#how-to-build).